 When your whole family is playing UNO or poker or maybe watching a movie, the last thing you would want to do is to go to your garage and do some squats.

 Don’t worry, you can do some basic workouts right there and still remain involved in all the holiday activities.
-You can have a mini elliptical or an under desk treadmill under your sofa.
+You can have a mini elliptical or an under-desk treadmill under your sofa.
 While watching a movie or playing UNO, you can just slide it out and let your legs do their work.
 How about doing a quick spinning session while waiting for your food to heat up?
 It isn’t that difficult to slide up a loop band and do a quick leg workout.
-You can certainly have a spin bike or an elliptical machine around so everyone can use them whenever they feel like.
+You can certainly have a spin bike or an elliptical machine around so everyone can use them whenever they feel like it.

 What we want to say is that instead of waiting for a ‘free hour’ when you can exercise, you should rather focus on the ‘free minutes’.
 That’s how festive season workouts are!